masterofpi11436/rrjweb/README.md

 Run on other computer in network: php artisan serve --host=128.168.123.75 --port=8000

+# Admin Dashboard
+Dashboard for the IT administrator to manage users and applications

 # Phone Directory
 Lists all the extensions with some outside vendors